cneralich/monorepo-or-non-vcs-pmr/README.md

  This curl command will not give any output.

-## Viewing Your Module in the TFE Private Module Registry
+## Viewing Your Module in the TFC/E Private Module Registry
 If the module was successfully uploaded, you will be able to see it in the TFC/E UI by selecting the Modules menu or navigating to `https://<tfe_server>/app/<organization>/modules` where `<tfe_server>` is the URL of your TFC/E server and `<organization>` is the organization on that TFC/E server into which you loaded the module.
 You can then click the `Details` button to see the module including instructions for using it from Terraform code.